lupantech/ineqmath/README.md

 ### Submit the Results to the Leaderboard
 🏆 The leaderboard for the <b><span style="color:#103756;">Ineq</span><span style="color:#D03C36;">Math</span></b> is available [here](https://huggingface.co/spaces/AI4Math/IneqMath-Leaderboard).

-To submit the results to the leaderboard, please follow the follwing instructions:
+To submit the results to the leaderboard, please follow the following instructions:

 - If you run the model by our scripts, you can upload the generated `results.json` of the model to the corresponding section (test/dev) of the leaderboard.